AsadullahSiddiqui/AWS-GCP-Tunnel/README.md

 - **Platform:** AWS and Google Cloud
 - **Purpose:** Establish secure connectivity between AWS and GCP instances using a VPN tunnel.

+## Prerequisites
+- AWS and GCP accounts with sufficient permissions.
+- The Private IP network of GCP and AWS must be different, otherwise it will overlap and connection will not estalish.

 ## Steps on AWS

 - Create 1 VPC with best practices[CIDR=10.0.0.0/16]